-On April 3rd, 2018, the Hollywood Chamber of Commerce will award a “Walk of Fame” star to the real Wonder Woman—the only Wonder Woman—Lynda Carter.
+On April 3rd, 2018, the Hollywood Chamber of Commerce awarded a “Walk of Fame” star to the real Wonder Woman—the only Wonder Woman—Lynda Carter.
 Now granted, she had to pony up $30K and change to make this go down, but I cry, “It’s about time, dammit!” as Carter finally joins the ranks of other illustrious A-level “Walk of Fame” superstar luminaries like Suzanne Somers, The Village People, and Vera Hruba Ralston.
 Humbly, I would like to think I had some small part in this honorarium transpiring (no, not from my coming across with any dough, of which I am, temporarily I assure you, a little short), but because of the fervent prayer I offered in supplication to Miss Carter’s talents some years back—a religious entreaty for the masses to be allowed once again to see her, ah…seminal work, Bobbie Jo and the Outlaw.

 By Paul Mavis